 Florida League of Cities and local community members identified key connections in the Perdido community.
 Several individuals who had worked at both the county and state levels over the years shared their knowledge, guided efforts, and helped to build new connections within the area.

 On Tuesday, October 25, 2022, Escambia County held a District 1 Town Hall meeting.
 A statistical analysis of the transcript was generated, looking for frequently mentioned topics.
 These were assembled into a “word cloud,” a visual representation in which frequent keywords are depicted in a larger font size to highlight their statistical importance.
 During the meeting, multiple questions were posed by citizens concerning the idea of municipal incorporation.

 Escambia County Tax Collector provided updated 2022 data on the Perdido community.
 The taxable real estate value of the target research area increased over 30%, from $2.699B to $3.524B in just one year.
-It was also determined that Perdido generates 20% of the county’s Tourist Development Tax, currently around $4.5M per year.
 In all, Perdido contributes over $60M each year in revenue to our county.

 Contact was made with highly recommended firms that specialize in feasibility studies for municipal incorporation in Florida.
 Florida League of Cities also recommended connections with legislative counsel who focus on working with our state legislature throughout the municipal incorporation process.

 The process of municipal incorporation requires a special act of the Florida state legislature.
 On November 14, 2022, a group of local business leaders and concerned residents met with state Representative Alex Andrade, District 1.
 They discussed the research gathered, local issues, and the idea of Perdido’s municipal incorporation.